gr0uch/monkey-router/README.md

 The second argument to router `prefix` is an optional string that determines what goes in front of the path, without the domain.
 This will automatically be applied when transitioning to a route.
 It must not contain leading or trailing slashes.

 The functions defined as the route handlers will be invoked with at most two arguments: the first is an array containing the wildcard routes in order of appearance.
-The second argument is the history state, which is passed only in the browser version.
+The second argument is the history `state`, which is passed as the second argument from the `go` function.

 ## How It Works